 Ever since she was 8 years old, and both her parents were hospitalized with undiagnosable illnesses, Nicole Burdock has aspired to become a “good doctor.”
 Drawn to holistic methods of healing, she spent years studying naturopathic medicine and integrative health.
 Now, after treating hundreds of patients, she may have found a way to become a “good doctor” to millions.

 She invented what is believed to be “the world’s first homeopathic patch” which is successfully relieving and preventing nausea in people suffering from motion sickness, chemotherapy, or hangovers—as well as other debilitating symptoms, including vertigo and menstrual period cramps.
-The two drug-free products, which have no known side effects, are regulated by the FDA and are safe for kids over 4-years-old.
-It even works on pets.
+The two drug-free products, which have no known side effects, are safe for kids over 4-years-old.
+The patch even works on pets.

 One customer reported that their 140-pound Great Dane loved to go hiking, but would inevitably get terribly carsick on the way to the trail.
 When they applied the product, called GoPatch, the huge dog stayed relaxed in the backseat for the first time ever.